-Licenses are issued by Vermont town clerks and cost \$60.
-If both parties are Vermont residents, you may go to the town clerk in either of your towns of residence.
-If just one of you resides in a Vermont town, you must buy the license in that town.
-The is valid for 60 days from the date it is issued.
+You may obtain a license from any Vermont town/city clerk and the cost is \$80.
+The license is valid for 60 days from the date it is issued.
 During that time an authorized person must perform your wedding ceremony - otherwise, the license is void.